vadimcn/codelldb/README.md

 You are gonna have to [build your own](http://lldb.llvm.org/build.html#BuildingLldbOnWindows).
 Sorry :(

 # Bugs and Issues
+- The true locations of resolved breakpoints are not reflected in the UI.
 - After a breakpoint stop or stepping, only call stack of the thread where event had occurred will be displayed.
 To inspect other threads, use the `allthreads` command.  ([VS Code bug #40](https://github.com/Microsoft/vscode/issues/40))